How to Request Support¶

 The UAB email server strips all potentially executable files from emails.
 This includes attachments with

 .exe suffixes.
 Zip files containing those files will also be stripped.
 If you need to send script examples to us please rename the files to have a

 .txt suffix and inform us of their original nature.

-How Do I Request Or Change A Project Space?¶
+How Do I Request Or Change Shared Storage?¶

 How do I request new software installed?¶

-If you are not able to find a suitable module or package and would like a new piece of software installed on Cheaha, please create a ticket with the name of the software, the version number, and a link to the installation instructions.
+If you are not able to find a suitable module or package and would like software installed on Cheaha, please create a ticket with the name of the software, the version number, and a link to the installation instructions.

 For our office hours links please see Contact Us.

 For status updates affecting our systems or services please visit https://uabstatus.statuscast.com/#!/incidentlist?componentId=34990.